 If your pancreas has a lot of damage, you may also develop diabetes.
 You will be checked for this problem.

 Managing Your Pain

 Avoiding alcohol, tobacco, and foods that make your symptoms worse is the first step to controlling pain.

 Use acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin), at first to try and control your pain.

-Your doctor will also give you a prescription for pain medicines.
+You will get a prescription for pain medicines.
 Get it filled when you go home so you have it available.
 If the pain is getting worse, take your pain medicine to help before the pain becomes very bad.

-Chronic pancreatitis - discharge; Pancreatitis - chronic - discharge; Pancreatic insufficiency - discharge
+Chronic pancreatitis - discharge; Pancreatitis - chronic - discharge; Pancreatic insufficiency - discharge; Acute pancreatitis - discharge